jnk0le/AVR-UART-lib/README.md

 - MPCM master and slave mode support
 - printf()/scanf() streams compatibility
 - V-USB compatibility (25 cycle ISR restriction)
-- optimized as much as possible to reduce code size
+- optimized as much as possible to reduce code size and execution times
 - and much more

 simple minimal "hello world" (with delay) code on mega328p can give following results: